t10ko/hooking-api/README.md

     'Hooking webkitCancelRequestAnimationFrame'

 This means that all versions of **cancelAnimationFrame** will be hooked.
-But you **must** call hook after the translate to get this result.
+But you **must** call hook after the translate to be able to do this.

-Constant translations are not usefull for hooking, it's an additional feature that makes vendor prefixed version easy to use.

 And that's all.
 Please submit bug report if you find something.